rancher/docs/content/rancher/v2.x/en/security/security-scan/_index.md

 > **Prerequisite:** You need to configure a [notifier]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/notifiers/) before configuring, sending, or receiving alerts.

-To activate an alert for a CIS scan result,
+To activate an existing alert for a CIS scan result,

 1. From the cluster view in Rancher, click **Tools > Alerts.**
 1. Go to the section called **A set of alerts for cluster scans.**